countable-web/open-source-corporation/hr/PROJECT_MANAGEMENT.md

 ### Trello

 We use Trello for project management, as it allows unlimited access to boards by partners and clients, encouraging more collaboration and transparency.
+See the next section for an explanation of our Trello board conventions.

-#### Standard Board Headers
+#### Trello Board Headers

   * *Defer* - this column stores requested items that have been reviewed by the consultant but can't be worked on for some reason.
 Usually the item is unclear or conflicts somehow.
   * *Requests* - items the client has reqeusted that are not reviewed by the team yet.
 This is the starting point for the consultant to add items.